getcatch/catch-ios-sdk/Sources/Catch/Catch.docc/Catch.md

 > ##### 👍 Interested In Integrating With Catch?
 >
 > To make use of the tools described in this documentation, you will need a merchant account with Catch.
-Please reach out to Jack Stewart ([sales@getcatch.com](mailto:sales@getcatch.com)) for inquiries.
+Please reach out to our merchant partnerships team ([sales@getcatch.com](mailto:sales@getcatch.com)) for inquiries.

 The Catch iOS SDK provides components for developing applications that integrate with [Catch](https://www.getcatch.com) on merchant native apps.
 It's designed to be used in tandem with Catch's [Transaction APIs](https://catch.readme.io/reference/transactions-integration-overview) to implement the frontend portion of